 Currently I recommend either Stablehost or GreenGeeks.
 I have also had a fantastic experience with WPEngine, but I’m not endorsing them because they cost ten times as much (starting at $35/month) as the perfectly cromulent web hosts below.

 A few years ago, Diane Presler had me research web hosts for her educational project Learn HTML with Song.
 I ended up with five solid hosts.
 One was bought out, one went under.
-Of the other three remaining, Stablehost was the most affordable, so that’s the one I use when I to set up a new host for a client.
+Of the other three remaining, Stablehost was the most affordable, so that’s the one I used when I set up a new hosts for a clients.

 (If you’re wondering about the other recommended hosts that came out of the research, they were GeekStorage and Liquid Web.
 I’m not endorsing them only because I have more experience with the companies below, but they are probably also fine choices [Liquid Web is costly]).

 Stablehost doesn’t have chat support, so you will have to wait for an email reply.
 But those replies are always thoroughly competent and knowledgeable.
 I’ve worked with them for years and never had one complaint.
-This is the company I have used for most of my clients.
+This is the company I used for most of my clients before I discovered GreenGeeks.

 As an affiliate for Stablehost, if you use the code futureisfiction at checkout, I get a referral bonus and you’ll get a 50% discount on your first purchase.